ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 ## Server enhancement options
 {: #bm-server-enhancements}

-When you provision a bare metal server, you have the following enhancement options to help make managing your server easier.
+When you provision a bare metal server, you have the following enhancement options to help manage your server.
 Keep in mind that these options might vary depending on your server configuration.

 ### Dynamic inventory
 {: #bm-dynamic-inv}